Think your food peccadilloes are weird? Well, you're not alone. Meet members of our staff who are also particular about their food.

 Years ago, one of my kids happened to get sick at school the day they served Salisbury steak...he cannot, and will not eat it or go near it, ever!

-Megan S.: I have always had a strong aversion to foods with (what I consider) over-powering flavors like pickles, olives and anything with mustard on it.
+Megan S.opens a new window: I have always had a strong aversion to foods with (what I consider) over-powering flavors like pickles, olives and anything with mustard on it.
 Those flavors tend to just drown out anything else.
 Also mushrooms, I can't stand mushrooms.
 On the other hand, when I was little my grandmother got me to eat broccoli by telling me I was a giant and that broccoli florets were tiny trees; I only ate the tops but that still counts in my book!

-Daniel A.: When I was a kid I hated green beans and sloppy joes.
+Daniel A.opens a new window: When I was a kid I hated green beans and sloppy joes.
 If my mom put either of these on my plate, I would cry and cry until she finally gave in and didn't make me eat them.
 To this day I still hate green beans and sloppy joes.
 I also don't like any of my food to touch regardless of what it is.
 And while I was staunchly opposed to eating these foods, which are actual food, I was known to sneak into my aunt's room at my grandma's house and eat drops of lotion and Vick's Vaporub.
 LOL!
 I was a weird kid.

-Shelley A.: I'm not really a picky eater, but I have "Food Rules."
+Shelley A.opens a new window: I'm not really a picky eater, but I have "Food Rules."
 My biggest one is that different foods can't touch...unacceptable and gross.
 In my family, it's a joke that my food can't touch.
 When we go to buffets, I use about 5 different plates because I have to get small portions of everything on their own little section of the plate.
 I also eat all of one thing, then spin my plate to the next thing, eat all of that, spin the plate.

-Becca P.: I was (and maybe am still) a picky eater...but I prefer to think of it as a simple eater.
+Becca P.opens a new window: I was (and maybe am still) a picky eater...but I prefer to think of it as a simple eater.
 I like plain and simple foods.
 Nothing fancy or with too many ingredients together.
 When I was little, my mom made this beet casserole dish.
 Yuck.
 She made me eat a whole plate full and wouldn't let us leave for my cousin's birthday until I finished it.
 I even remember her calling my aunt and saying we were going to be late and to start without us because I wouldn't eat dinner, all while giving me the "Mom Look" while on the phone.
 To this day, I can't/won't eat beets.